Travel Management & Business Expenses

 - Travel Discounts.
 A number of commercial air carriers provide cash payments, discount coupons and free tickets either as compensation to passengers who have been delayed or as rewards for frequent trips with a specific airline.
 Compensation from sources of this kind is the property of the state; accordingly, employees traveling at state expense must remit these benefits to the state.

-- Checked Baggage Fee.
-A traveler will be reimbursed for reasonable checked baggage fees to and from the traveler’s flight destination.
+- Carry On/Checked Baggage Fee.
+A traveler will be reimbursed for reasonable carry on/checked baggage fees to and from the traveler’s flight destination.
 Reimbursement is limited to one bag unless written approval for additional baggage is submitted with Employee Expense Report.

 - Excess Baggage Fee.
 An excess baggage fee is a fee for baggage deemed by the airline to be overweight or oversized.
 A traveler will be reimbursed for excess baggage charges only to the extent the traveler is required to have on hand equipment, books, reports, etc., which exceed the normal weight limitations.
 Written approval must be submitted with expense report.